stormearthandlava/stormearthandlava.github.io/blog/_posts/2024-06-21-history-ele-raid-buffs.md

 [Nature Resistance Totem](https://www.wowhead.com/classic/spell=10601/nature-resistance-totem) | +60 Nature Resistance

 # The Burning Crusade
-The Burning Crusade doubled down on Shaman buff utility, retaining all of the original buff totems from Vanilla while adding two new powerful totem options, with [Totem of Wrath](https://www.wowhead.com/tbc/spell=30706/totem-of-wrath) given to Elemental as a new capstone ability.
+The Burning Crusade doubled down on Shaman buff utility, retaining all of the original buff totems from Vanilla while adding two new powerful totem options, with [Totem of Wrath](https://www.wowhead.com/tbc/spell=30706/totem-of-wrath) given to Elemental as a new capstone ability, and [Unleashed Rage](https://www.wowhead.com/tbc/spell=30811/unleashed-rage) given to Enhancement.
 In addition, Shamans were given a new keynote ability - [Bloodlust](https://www.wowhead.com/tbc/spell=2825/bloodlust) for Horde, and [Heroism](https://www.wowhead.com/tbc/spell=32182/heroism) for Alliance.
 The original iteration of Bloodlust and Heroism applied only to the Shaman's party and didn't cause the [Sated](https://www.wowhead.com/wotlk/spell=57724/sated) debuff, so it could be chain cast by multiple shamans on the same group of players.
 As a result, most raids stacked 4-5 Shamans whose primary responsibility was maintaining totem buffs and providing lust to the strongest DPS group.